12 Female Empowerment and Feminist Movies to Stream

 If you’re looking for inspiration to chase your dreams no matter the cost Knock Down the House is your documentary.
 Follow Amy Vilela of Nevada, Cori Bush of Missouri, Alexandria Ocasio-Cortez of New York, and Paula Jean Swearengin of West Virginia as they run for Congress in 2018.
 With the odds stacked against them, they each run grassroots campaigns against long-time incumbents.

 Award-Winning Female Directed Films

 Female directors don’t always get the accolades they deserve.
-Natalie Portman even commented on this in her 2018 Golden Globes award presentation.
-There has only been one female director to win Best Director at the Golden Globes and Academy Awards.
+Natalie Portman said as muc in her 2018 Golden Globes award presentation.
+There has only been two female director to win Best Director at both the Golden Globes and Academy Awards.

 Even though women have been notoriously shut out of consideration for major awards over the past few decades, they have created beautiful movies that have earned the appreciation of audiences everywhere.
 There have even been a few notable exceptions to the awards lockout, although there is still much progress on that front yet to be made.

 The 2009 war drama The Hurt Locker examines the lives of three members of a bomb-disposal unit in Baghdad during the second Iraq War.
 As they enter the last few weeks of their tour, they find themselves in increasingly dangerous situations.